-On August 26, 2024, Energy Safety hosted its third quarterly data check-in this year with the electrical corporations where opportunities to enhance the data schemas were discussed.
-PG&E appreciates these quarterly check-ins between Energy Safety and the electrical corporations as it allows for shared understanding around common reporting gaps, technical limitations, data availability, or other complexities to be understood.
-PG&E would again like to request that a check-in be centered around the importance of protecting confidential data and PG&E can demonstrate how data, which would seem non-confidential, can become confidential when displayed spatially.
+Energy Safety did not host their usual quarterly data check-in during Q42024 with the electrical corporations.
+PG&E appreciates these quarterly check-ins as it allows for shared understanding around common reporting gaps, technical limitations, data availability, or other complexities to be understood.
+PG&E encourages Energy Safety to continue hosting quarterly check-ins on the Data Guidelines throughout 2025.